ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/install-with-powervc.md

   Only 'yes' will be accepted to approve.
 ```

-If you receive an error similar to the output below, make you you ran the `terraform init` in one of the steps above.
+If you receive an error similar to the output below, make you ran the `terraform init` in one of the steps above.
 Then restart with the `apply`.

 ```